SpenceyHong/janeliasig/README.md

 GitHub: <http://www.github.com/SpenceyHong/janeliasig>

 *Janelia is a research campus of the Howard Hughes Medical Institute (HHMI).
 My group leader was Dr. Karel Svoboda.
 To learn more about Janelia, visit <http://www.janelia.org>.*
+##License and Copyright
+Portions of Code contained are subject to the MIT License.

+Janelia Research Campus Software Copyright 1.1

+Copyright (c) 2015, Howard Hughes Medical Institute, All rights reserved.

+Please see **License.txt** for more information.
 ##Overview
 This is a Python module with ** three features **